New Century Guild

 The New Century Guild, now the New Century Trust, is an historic women's support organization which is headquartered in Philadelphia, Pennsylvania.
 Founded in 1882, it is one of the oldest and largest organizations devoted to meeting the needs of women in the labor force.

 From its founding, the organization's goal has been to address the specific needs of "self-supporting women."
 Its headquarters building at 1307 Locust Street in Center City, Philadelphia is a National Historic Landmark.

 History

 In 1882, Eliza Sproat Turner and other members of the New Century Club formed a committee for working women named the New Century Guild.
 It grew out a collection of evening classes for working women that began in 1880.
-She was assisted by artist Gabrielle D. Clements and Florence Kelley (later Mrs. Wischnevetsky).
+She was assisted by artist Gabrielle D. Clements and Florence Kelley, later known as Florence Wischnevetsky.

 Its purpose was to provide education and opportunities for working women to learn a vocation.
 Soon afterward, the Guild became a separate organization and it needed its own building by 1892 to support programs and classes.
 The New Century Trust was formed in 1893 to facilitate funding for its first building.